 In the United States, health care ranks as one of the most sought-after employee benefits, as employees want the reassurance of medical coverage for themselves and their family.
 To extend the usefulness of these benefits, a flexible spending account (FSA) can be offered to further assist with managing medical costs.

 An FSA allows employees to use pretax dollars to pay for eligible out-of-pocket health care expenses such as co-pays, prescription and over-the-counter medications, vision care, and dental work, for themselves, their spouse, and eligible dependents.
 These account-based plans are voluntary, and employers can make contributions on top of employees' pretax contributions.

 It's important to note that FSAs are not the same as health savings accounts (HSAs) although the two have similarities.
 Both allow enrollees to save money to pay for qualified medical expenses with pretax dollars, but there are key differences between these arrangements.

-It's no secret that FSAs are highly valuable to employees.
-These voluntary plans allow enrolled workers to contribute up to an annual maximum of $2,750 in 2020 to pay for eligible medical expenses not covered by their health insurance.
+An FSA is a voluntary plan that allows enrolled workers to contribute up to an annual maximum of $2,850 in 2022 to pay for eligible medical expenses not covered by their health insurance.
 If your business offers group health insurance, you can offer your workers this additional benefit.

 Additionally, employers may choose to subsidize or match workers' FSA account contributions.
 Employer contributions generally do not count toward the FSA limits for contributions, unless employees elect to receive the employer contributions in cash or as a taxable benefit.